ItsHarper/nushell.github.io/commands/docs/ansi_link.md

 ## Flags

- -  `--text, -t {string}`: Link text.
+ -  `--text, -t <string>`: Link text.
 Uses uri as text if absent.
 In case of tables, records and lists applies this text to all elements

 ## Parameters